Hi, I’m Carly…

 And that my friends is the whole truth.

-As is often the way within dire situations, I find myself firmly treading a soul journey alongside a health one.
+As is often the way within difficult situations, I find myself firmly treading a soul journey alongside a health one.
 Both have helped me grow in ways I never imagined.
-Both make me strong and both make me weak.
+Both make me strong and both make me weak…

 Truthfully though, I actually cannot believe that this is where I am.